ABOUT ADRIAN MICHAEL

 Now a full-time writer and consultant, Adrian Michael continues to focus on being a bridge for courageous conversations.

-An accomplished writer, Adrian Michael has self-published fifteen books of poetry and prose centered on love and is the founder of lovasté.
+An accomplished writer, Adrian Michael has self-published nineteen books of poetry and prose centered on love and is the founder of lovasté.
 Adrian Michael is a husband, father, speaker, diversity trainer, facilitator, and teacher.